schmitech/schmitech.github.io/_services/knowledge-mining.md

 permalink: /services/knowledge-mining/
 ---

-Unlock the hidden value in your organization's data repositories with our Knowledge Mining & Discovery service.
-Using advanced open-source LLMs, we help you transform unstructured information into actionable knowledge and competitive insights.

-## The Challenge

-Organizations today are drowning in data but starving for insights.
+Many organizations are drowning in data but starving for insights.
 Valuable knowledge is buried in research papers, internal documents, emails, and the minds of expert employees.
 Wee help you you extract, organize, and leverage this knowledge effectively.

 ## Core Capabilities